 All Nippon Airways has opted for Boeing’s 777-9X to replace most of the international component of its large 777 fleet.
 The carrier’s decision has been closely watched, as it has previously said that it would choose between the 777X and the Airbus A350.
 This was regarded as a key contract for Boeing to win, following rival Japanese carrier Japan Airlines’ decision last year to order Airbus A350s for its own 777 replacement needs.
 The 20 777-9Xs are among deals totaling 70 aircraft ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ANA Chooses Boeing In 777 Replacement Contest".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ANA Chooses Boeing In 777 Replacement Contest".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.